-Triggering on specifications
+Triggering on forms

-To configure Perforce to run trigger scripts when users edit specifications, use specification triggers: these are triggers of type save, in, out, and delete.
+To configure Perforce to run trigger scripts when users edit forms, use form triggers: these are triggers of type form-save, form-in, form-out, and form-delete.

-Use specification triggers to generate customized specifications for users, validate customized specifications, to notify other users of attempted changes to specification forms, and to otherwise interact with process control and management tools.
+Use form triggers to generate customized forms for users, validate forms, to notify other users of attempted changes to forms, and to otherwise interact with process control and management tools.